 Working with community members to make communities well.

-(The deadlines to submit applications for 2020 are February 7th, April 10th, June 5th, August 7nd, October 2th and December 4th)
+(The deadlines to submit coalition approved applications for 2021 are October 1st and December 3rd)

 5 Healthy Towns Foundation (5HF) is a tax-exempt, private foundation governed by a volunteer board of directors representing populations included in the school-districts of Chelsea, Dexter, Grass Lake, Manchester and Stockbridge, generally referred to as the 5HF service area.
 The mission of the 5HF is to create a culture of wellness and foster sustainable improvements in community health.

 Total funding for community investments (grants) is determined, annually, by the 5HF.
 The funds for community investment come from the returns made on the market investment of 5HF assets.
 Grants are made to a range of non-profit organizations that demonstrate grant funding will be used to further 5HF’s mission.

 Only non-profit organizations serving the 5HF service area are considered for funding.
 Funding information can be found below.